mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 ## Design

 Starting off, I wanted to show a monarch's basic facts like their name, years active, and house.
-It should include wars and match up on the enemy side.
+It should include wars and look the same from the enemy side.

-Next, I wanted to show their religion and religious themes, like Protestant Reformation; also, just themes in general, like chivalry.
+Next, I wanted to show their religion and religious themes, like the Protestant Reformation; also, just themes in general, like chivalry.
 Finally, I wanted to show events that were transpiring in other parts of the world.

 From here, I drafted my earliest mockup: